 What is the difference between DVD-R and DVD+R?

-Both DVD-R and DVD+R are recordable formats, but they use different writing standards:
+Both DVD-R and DVD+R are write-once recordable DVD formats, but they use different recording standards:

-• DVD-R allows you to record data once.
+• DVD-R lets you record data once.
 After burning, the content cannot be erased or rewritten.

-If you need to rewrite discs multiple times, choose DVD-RW or DVD+RW instead, which support repeated writing and erasing.
+If you need to rewrite discs multiple times, choose DVD-RW or DVD+RW instead, because those formats support repeated writing and erasing in compatible drives.

 The Bottom Line